Alcohol Use Disorder Market Summary

 AD04 (ondansetron): Adial Pharmaceuticals

-AD04 is a genetically targeted therapeutic agent for the treatment of Alcohol Use Disorder and is currently being investigated in a Phase III clinical trial for the potential treatment of Alcohol Use Disorder in subjects with certain target genotypes, which are to be identified using the company’s proprietary companion diagnostic genetic test.
+AD04 is a genetically targeted therapeutic agent for the treatment of AUD and is currently being investigated in a Phase III clinical trial for the potential treatment of AUD in subjects with certain target genotypes, which are to be identified using the company’s proprietary companion diagnostic genetic test.
+Adial has already developed a companion diagnostic test to select patients with the specific genomic biomarker that may benefit from AD04.
+It was successfully used in a large-scale RCT, the ONWARD study, and will be advanced in future clinical studies, to support FDA approval and commercial availability at the time of AD04’s launch.

 |